Hallyfet/healthcare-data-portfolio/statistical-analysis/README.md

-# statistical analysis Projects
+# Statistical Analysis Projects
 # This folder contains my statistical analysis work.
 # House Price Statistical Analysis Project

-This project conducts statistical analysis on King County house sale data to identify price patterns and key factors influencing home values.
+This project conducts statistical analysis of King County house sale data to identify price patterns and key factors influencing home values.

 ## Dataset

 The analysis uses the King County House Sales dataset, which contains information about houses sold in King County, Washington between May 2014 and May 2015.
 This is real-world data with the following features:

 - `id`: Unique identifier for each house
-- `date`: Date the house was sold
+- `date`: The date the house was sold
 - `price`: Sale price (target variable)
 - `bedrooms`: Number of bedrooms
 - `bathrooms`: Number of bathrooms